 Bengal Natural History Museum, Darjeeling

-If you like to know about the fauna of Darjeeling district and that of the state, don't miss out on the Bengal Natural History Museum.
-It's only a few minutes downhill walk from the Chowrasta Mall.
+If you like to know about the fauna of Darjeeling district and that of Bengal, don't miss out on the Bengal Natural History Museum (BNHM).
 It started as a modest effort way back in 1903 when the then Governor of Bengal initiated creation of a small museum in the Botanical Gardens of Darjeeling.

 A small building in the Botanical Garden was constructed at a cost of Rupees 14,000 to display only the butterflies and birds of the area.
 However it was too small and not good enough for the students and researchers to study the whole bird and animal life in the region.
-Therefore the present building was constructed in 1915 at a cost of Rupees 55,000 to satisfy such requirement.
+Therefore a new building near Chowrasta was constructed in 1915 at a cost of Rupees 55,000 to satisfy such requirement.

 Today the museum houses huge collection and specimens that include wide varieties of birds with nests and eggs, reptiles and fishes, mammals, insects and more.
 All these specimens are of real creatures that were captured and preserved.
 There is a special taxidermy unit in the museum which specializes in curing, staffing and rendering the birds and animals for display on the glass cabinets.
 This unit has been there right from the inception of the museum.